Online Nature Therapy Certification

 The Academy prides itself on its mentorship.
 From enrollment to graduation, your instructors will be accessible and responsive to your needs and growth.

-Cortney Cameron holds a B.A. in earth and ocean sciences from Duke University, an M.S. in earth science from North Carolina Central University, where she was an NSF Graduate Research Fellow, and an M.B.A. from the Quantic School of Business and Technology.
-She is a hydrogeologist working in water resources in the state of Florida.
-She has served as Secretary for the Southeastern Geological Society and is a member of the Religious Naturalist Association.
-She is the co-author of Nature Therapy Walks and the Catians comic book, author of the Geologist in Love poetry collection, and has published several creative and scientific presentations and publications.
+Cortney Cameron, an earth scientist and nature therapy practitioner, holds a B.A. in earth and ocean sciences from Duke University, an M.S. in earth science from North Carolina Central University (where she was an NSF Graduate Research Fellow), and an M.B.A. from the Quantic School of Business and Technology.
+The co-author of Nature Therapy Walks, popular with many professional therapists, she developed her practical approach to nature therapy after using nature immersion to heal from an eating disorder and the early deaths of her parents, leading numerous nature walks for others, and using her scientific background to digest and synthesize the research in the field.
+A lifelong nature lover who grew up in the wilds of the Appalachian Foothills, she is currently a hydrogeologist working in water resources and environmental protection in the state of Florida, has served as Secretary and Treasurer for the Southeastern Geological Society, and is a member of the Religious Naturalist Association.
+She has published several creative and scientific presentations and publications, including the Catians comic book and the Geologist in Love poetry collection.

 LindaJoy Rose, PhD is a therapist, author, professional speaker, international trainer, and Academy founder with over 25 years of experience.
 The author of eight books, she contributes regularly to The Huffington Post and has frequently starred as a Healthy Living Expert on eHow.com and Tampa NBC affiliate Daytime TV.
 As a former director for the American Board of Hypnotherapy, she is a pioneer in subconscious dynamics and clinical hypnotherapy.
 She also spearheaded a healthy lifestyle retraining program with an Astra-Zeneca Foundation grant at one of the nation’s largest clinics.
 Dr. Rose developed her practical lifestyle philosophy to overcome a debilitating auto-immune disorder, which she combined with her background in psychology to launch the Academy’s coaching program.